-Circumcision: Basic Facts (Guest Post by Rachael Heiner)
+Circumcision: Basic Facts

-Circumcision.
+Every parent should know the basic facts about circumcision.
 It’s one of THOSE issues, hot button topics that really hit on people’s nerves and conversations get really heated, really fast.
 When I first began researching circumcision during my first pregnancy, I found that it was very difficult.
 It seemed like everything I found was either vehemently anti-circumcision or vehemently pro-circumcision.
 It was not easy to find out just the facts, or for me to understand the way that circumcision is viewed in our culture today.

 My goal today is to present some basic facts about circumcision.
 I am not for circumcision as a routine procedure.
 I also have two sons who are circumcised, and I didn’t come to where I am now until later.
 I am happy to discuss my opinion and how I came to this decision, but my goal with this post is to present information without too much opinion.
 Staying calm and caring during dialogues on this type of issues is very important to me.
 Here’s why: as soon as one party feels the need to turn defensive, they are physically unable to listen because their adrenaline is pumping and the body goes into fight or flight mode.
 At that point, you are literally incapable of having a rational conversation and your only options are to fight, or end the conversation.
 I hope that I can provide you with some basic facts about circumcision, and you can continue your research from there.